joshbowling/que-libre/data/culting/five.md

 > Look, I can handle this.
 We'll figure out this internet thing and I'll be able to find work.

 It felt an incredible sense of relief that this.
 It hadn't even crossed my mind to be without her.
 I'd become quite attached in way that she was inherently recalcitrant to recipricate.
 She'd concluded never to trust anyone and girlie was her daughter.
 I'd only been part of their dynamic for less than a year.
 I was a fucking child still, Erica knew this, but saw my potential, with obvious exceptions, like this one.
 This would be my first encounter with the thought of losing her and stirred up deep insecurities about my own ability, a.k.a food for the appetite of a sulker, someone who plays around in life.
 Someone like me.

+Nevertheless, I happily took leave of this mental space at the soonest possible convenience though I knew she had lost some respect for me in this journey.
+And losing respect was as good death in a relationship.